Spain

 Must-try dishes

 • Bullit de Piex is similar, only it makes fish the star of the meal.
-Traditionally cooked with rockfish, this delicious stew can actually utilise any seafood and isn’t a million miles from bouillabaisse – only with some characteristically zingy Spanish flavours.
+Traditionally cooked with rockfish, this delicious stew can actually use any seafood and isn’t a million miles from bouillabaisse – only with some characteristically zingy Spanish flavours.

 Recent Posts

-Top 25 Chateaux to Rent in 2025
+Top 25 Activities to Do in 2025

 2 days ago